 - Review what you’ve written and then edit.
 Keep it structured and use bullet points when you can to make it easier to read.

 - Ask someone to proofread!
-Colleagues are usually willing, but if you need extra help try an online source like Fiverr or Wordy for free or inexpensive proofreading and editing.
+Colleagues are usually willing, but if you need extra help try an online source like Wordy for free or inexpensive proofreading and editing.

 If writing isn’t your best skill, don’t panic.
 There are a lot of online tools and resources to help calm your fears.
 Here are three: